RHODE ISLAND

 (1861), Providence

-A Civil War training camp located at the old Dexter Parade Grounds at present-day Dexter, Parade, and Cranston Streets.
-The Providence Armory is now on the site.
+A Civil War training camp located at the old Dexter Parade Grounds bounded by present-day Dexter, Parade, Westminster, and Cranston Streets.
+The Providence Armory was later built on the southern portion of the site.

 Providence Armory

-The RI National Guard Armory on Cranston Street had two "dummy" training batteries used for coast artillery practice.
+The RI National Guard Armory at 310 Cranston Street had two "dummy" training batteries used for coast artillery practice.
 In 1922 they were officially named Battery Crocker (10-inch DC) and Battery Babcock (12-inch mortar).
+Home station of the 243rd Coast Artillery Regiment.

 Newman Garrison